Tibia (Shin Bone)

 What is the Tibia

-Tibia is one of the two long leg bones of the lower leg.
-It is a weight-bearing bone, and also known as the shinbone or shankbone.
+The tibia, also known as the shank or shin bone, is one of the two long leg bones of the lower leg.
+It is a weight-bearing bone.

 As mentioned, the tibia is located in the lower leg, extending from the knee to the ankle.
 More precisely, it is situated on the distal side of the femur and the proximal side of the talus of the foot.
 The tibia is also located medially to the other bone of the lower leg, called the fibula.